willynilly/gitcollab/README.md

 Generates and visualizes collaboration statistics for git repos.
 By: Will Riley

-you will pip already installed
+you will need python's pip utility already installed

 from terminal run:
 ./install.sh